 Visits to the dentist can wreak havoc on your wallet, especially if you stop in for anything beyond routine care.

-The first thing to look for when evaluating the quality of a generic toothpaste is the seal of approval from the American Dental Association.
-It provides you with “assurance that the product has been objectively evaluated for safety and effectiveness by an independent body of scientific experts, the ADA Council on Scientific Affairs,” the ADA’s website says.
+The first thing to look for when evaluating the quality of a generic toothpaste is the seal of acceptance from the American Dental Association.
+It provides you with assurance that the product is worthwhile.

 You should take things a step further and compare the active ingredients in the cheaper product you are considering with that of a brand-name product to see if the two are similar.